 George Jamieson was born in 1935.
 At 18, in hospital for depression, he was diagnosed as “a constitutional homosexual who says he wants to become a woman”.
 He later became a female impersonator at the Carousel Nightclub in Paris, described as “the Mecca of every female impersonator in the world”.
 After a period of taking oestrogen, at 25 he underwent a “sex change operation” which consisted of “amputation of the testicles and most of the scrotum, and the construction of a so-called ’artificial vagina‘.”

 Six months later Jamieson met the aristocrat Captain Arthur Corbett, the third Baron Rowallan.
-Corbett, 40, was unhappily married, a father of four, a transvestite who kept his habit, and his sexual liaisons with other women and with men, secret from his wife.
+Corbett, 40, was unhappily married, a father of four, and a transvestite who kept his habit – and his sexual liaisons with other women and with men – secret from his wife.
 Corbett’s cross-dressing was not as effective as Jamieson’s: he said of himself “I didn’t like what I saw.
 You want the fantasy to appear right.
-It utterly failed to appear right in my eyes”.
-On meeting Jameison he said he was mesmerised.
+It utterly failed to appear right in my eyes.”
+On meeting Jameison, he said, he was mesmerised.
 “This was so much more than I could ever hope to be. […] It far outstripped any fantasy for myself.”

 Following Corbett’s divorce from his first wife in 1963, the couple married in Gibraltar, under a “special licence”: there was no legal advice on the validity of the marriage.
 After the marriage they spent no more than 14 days together, and attempts at sexual intercourse were unsuccessful.
 As fantasy became reality Ashley and Corbett decided to call it off, and Corbett asked the court to declare that there had been no marriage, since Ashley was in fact a man.
 Ashley disagreed, saying she was a woman (and thus if the marriage ended in divorce she would be entitled to some of Corbett’s estate).
 The court considered medical evidence from a range of sources and decided that Ashley remained a man.